The Dark and the Windows “Remote/Local” Wipe

 But let’s continue and take a look at what happens when we select the bottom option to start the remote wipe!

-You could guess what happened… Just like with the DoWipeMethod… the windows.old folder is still there and the data is also readable from a different VM
+You can guess what happened… Just like with the DoWipeMethod… the windows.old folder is still there and the data is also readable from a different VM

 4.Remote Wiping Windows 10 21H2